BWX Technologies, Inc. (NYSE:BWXT) CFO David S. Black Sells 1,000 Shares

-BWX Technologies, Inc. (NYSE:BWXT) CFO David S. Black sold 1,000 shares of BWX Technologies stock in a transaction on Thursday, June 10th.
-The stock was sold at an average price of $64.33, for a total value of $64,330.00.
-Following the transaction, the chief financial officer now directly owns 70,967 shares of the company’s stock, valued at $4,565,307.11.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+BWX Technologies, Inc. (NYSE:BWXT) CFO David S. Black sold 1,000 shares of BWX Technologies stock in a transaction on Wednesday, June 16th.
+The shares were sold at an average price of $63.80, for a total transaction of $63,800.00.
+Following the completion of the transaction, the chief financial officer now owns 69,967 shares in the company, valued at $4,463,894.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.

-BWX Technologies (NYSE:BWXT) last released its quarterly earnings results on Sunday, May 2nd.
-The technology company reported $0.73 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.71 by $0.02.
-BWX Technologies had a return on equity of 49.26% and a net margin of 12.94%.
-The company had revenue of $528.00 million during the quarter, compared to analysts’ expectations of $531.68 million.
-During the same period in the previous year, the firm posted $0.79 earnings per share.
-The business’s revenue for the quarter was down 2.6% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that BWX Technologies, Inc. will post 3.11 EPS for the current year.
+BWX Technologies (NYSE:BWXT) last issued its earnings results on Sunday, May 2nd.
+The technology company reported $0.73 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.71 by $0.02.
+The business had revenue of $528.00 million for the quarter, compared to the consensus estimate of $531.68 million.
+BWX Technologies had a net margin of 12.94% and a return on equity of 49.26%.
+The business’s quarterly revenue was down 2.6% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $0.79 earnings per share.
+As a group, sell-side analysts forecast that BWX Technologies, Inc. will post 3.11 earnings per share for the current fiscal year.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-McGowan Group Asset Management Inc. acquired a new position in shares of BWX Technologies in the first quarter worth $501,000.
-Millennium Management LLC acquired a new position in shares of BWX Technologies in the first quarter worth $4,170,000.
-Voloridge Investment Management LLC raised its holdings in shares of BWX Technologies by 24.4% in the first quarter.
-Voloridge Investment Management LLC now owns 68,427 shares of the technology company’s stock worth $4,512,000 after acquiring an additional 13,415 shares during the last quarter.
-Eaton Vance Management acquired a new position in shares of BWX Technologies in the first quarter worth $25,000.
-Finally, Verition Fund Management LLC acquired a new position in shares of BWX Technologies in the first quarter worth $634,000.
-97.20% of the stock is owned by institutional investors.
+Separately, Maxim Group lifted their price objective on shares of BWX Technologies from $75.00 to $80.00 and gave the company a “buy” rating in a research note on Thursday, April 8th.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus target price of $71.40.

-Separately, Maxim Group lifted their price objective on BWX Technologies from $75.00 to $80.00 and gave the stock a “buy” rating in a report on Thursday, April 8th.
-Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-The company has a consensus rating of “Buy” and an average target price of $71.40.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+McGowan Group Asset Management Inc. purchased a new stake in BWX Technologies during the first quarter worth about $501,000.
+Millennium Management LLC purchased a new stake in BWX Technologies during the first quarter worth about $4,170,000.
+Voloridge Investment Management LLC boosted its holdings in BWX Technologies by 24.4% during the first quarter.
+Voloridge Investment Management LLC now owns 68,427 shares of the technology company’s stock worth $4,512,000 after buying an additional 13,415 shares in the last quarter.
+Eaton Vance Management purchased a new stake in BWX Technologies during the first quarter worth about $25,000.
+Finally, Verition Fund Management LLC purchased a new stake in BWX Technologies during the first quarter worth about $634,000.
+97.20% of the stock is currently owned by hedge funds and other institutional investors.

 BWX Technologies, Inc manufactures and sells nuclear components in the United States, Canada, and internationally.
 Its Nuclear Operations Group segment offers nuclear components, reactors, assemblies, and fuel for the United States Department of Energy/National Nuclear Security Administration's Naval Nuclear Propulsion Program and other uses; close-tolerance equipment for nuclear applications; research reactor fuel elements for colleges, universities, and national laboratories; and components for defense applications.